 Time Out says

-Glamorous travelers get stuck on a train while a murderer is on the loose; it’s a good thing detective Hercule Poirot (director Kenneth Branagh) is among them.
-It’s pleasantly easy to be distracted by the casting in Branagh’s serviceable Agatha Christie adaptation, which, while just as glittering as Sidney Lumet’s 1974 predecessor (also set in 1930s Europe), won’t be bound for as many Oscar nominations.
+Glamorous passengers are stuck on a train while a murderer is on the loose – it’s a jolly good job the detective Hercule Poirot (director Kenneth Branagh) is among them.
+As they board the train in their finery, it’s pleasantly easy to get distracted by the casting in Branagh’s Agatha Christie adaptation, which is just as glittering as its 1974 predecessor, also set in 1930s Europe.

-But then there’s Michelle Pfeiffer, luminous as the flirty widow Caroline Hubbard.
-She delivers one terrific scene that, along with her rascally appearance in Mother!, makes 2017 a strong Pfeiffer comeback year.
-Branagh’s swift direction keeps the story zipping along to a tense conclusion—even if you remember whodunnit.
+But then... there is Michelle Pfeiffer.
+She’s luminous as the flirty widow Mrs Hubbard, and delivers one moving scene that, along with her appearance in Mother!, makes 2017 a strong Pfeiffer year.
+Tom Bateman is great fun as train boss Bouc (Christie was perhaps better at writing comically frivolous characters than those who took themselves seriously).
+If it's all a little too crowded with characters, Branagh’s pacy direction keeps the story zipping along to a conclusion that’s tense even if you remember whodunnit.

 Cast and crew